rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ```
 or by  download from GitHub.
 The build available by Homebrew supports all macOS versions from Monterey including Sonoma.

 After the release of macOS Sonoma there are two builds of RsyncUI.
-The second build only supports macOS Sonoma and it is only available as a direct download from GitHub.
+One build only support macOS Sonoma and it is only available as a direct download from GitHub.

 Why two builds?
 Please see the changlog and  [the latest versions](https://github.com/rsyncOSX/RsyncUI/releases) on GitHub.
 If installed by homebrew, the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

+## MacOS 14 Sonoma

+There is due to new features in SwiftUI and Swift one build only for macOS 14 Sonoma.

-## MacOS 13 (Ventura) and later
+## MacOS 13 Ventura and later

 With every new release of macOS and SwiftUI there are new features only available for the latest version of both.